 Evaluation of thickness and material properties of coatings and dielectric slabs is an important practical issue.
 Microwave nondestructive testing techniques, using open-ended rectangular waveguide and coaxial probes have shown great potential for this purpose.
 However, to evaluate one parameter requires that the other be known a priori.
 This paper discusses the use of a relatively efficient method for evaluating both parameters simultaneously from measurements of the reflection coefficient of a test material.
 Results of two cases as well as a brief discussion of the limitations of the technique are provided in this paper.

-J. Lai et al., "Determination of the Thickness and Dielectric Constant of a Dielectric Slab Backed by Free-Space or a Conductor Through Inversion of the Reflection Coefficient of a Rectangular Waveguide Probe," Proceedings of the 21st IEEE Instrumentation and Measurement Technology Conference, 2004.
-IMTC '04, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+J. Lai et al., "Determination of the Thickness and Dielectric Constant of a Dielectric Slab Backed by Free-Space or a Conductor through Inversion of the Reflection Coefficient of a Rectangular Waveguide Probe," Proceedings of the 21st IEEE Instrumentation and Measurement Technology Conference (2004, Como, Italy), vol. 1, pp. 56-60, Institute of Electrical and Electronics Engineers (IEEE), May 2004.

 Electrical and Computer Engineering

 Coatings; Coaxial Cables; Coaxial Probes; Composites; Conductor; Dielectric Constant; Dielectric Materials; Dielectric Properties; Dielectric Slab Thickness; Electromagnetic Wave Reflection; Free-Space; Material Properties; Microwave Measurement; Microwave Nondestructive Testing; Microwaves; Nondestructive Testing; Open-Ended Rectangular Waveguide; Probes; Rectangular Waveguide Probe; Rectangular Waveguides; Reflection Coefficient Inversion; Thickness Measurement